okeleyekabiru/ore/README.md

 ## Next Steps

-1. Implement authenticated REST endpoints in the API (users, surveys, content lifecycle).
+1. Verify dashboard login refresh flow against the live API and expand integration tests.
 2. Orchestrate background jobs in the worker for content publishing & notifications.
-3. Build dashboard pages for admin workflows (survey builder, content approvals, scheduling).
+3. Build dashboard pages for the content pipeline, scheduling, and analytics.
-4. Add Docker compose and deployment pipeline wiring.
+4. Finalize Docker compose and deployment pipeline automation.
-5. Expand automated test coverage and quality gates.
+5. Expand automated test coverage and CI quality gates.

 Track progress by updating the checklist above as milestones are completed.